-We are delighted to announce a partnership to build a revolutionary new type of guitar which can be played using just one finger, nicknamed the ‘Kellycaster’.
+We are delighted to announce a partnership to build a revolutionary new type of bespoke accessible guitar, nicknamed the ‘Kellycaster’.

 Our head of R&D Gawain launched the new partnership at the Inclusive Creativity symposium hosted by Share Music Sweden at the Gothenburg Opera House on 28th April 2016.

 John Kelly, Musician, performer and Disability Rights campaigner, conceived and created the idea for a new type of guitar, bespoke to meet his performance & access needs as a working Disabled Artist.